-- I. All MAEd applicants (except those applying to the adult education or instructional technology MAEd programs) must currently hold an initial teaching license.
+- 1. All MAEd applicants (except those applying to the adult education MAEd program) must currently hold or be eligible for an initial teaching license.
 Entrance into an MAEd teaching area other than that of the initial licensure area may require prerequisite courses and a passing score on the area specialty PRAXIS exam for licensure. - 2.
-Overall GPA of 2.5 on a 4.0 scale on all undergraduate work from an institution accredited by a regional association. - 3.
-Satisfactory entrance examination scores on either the Graduate Record Examinations or the Miller Analogy Test.
-This must be completed prior to admission or completion of 9 s.h. of graduate credit.
+Overall GPA of 2.5 on a 4.0 scale on all undergraduate work from an institution accredited by a regional association.

-4. A completed Graduate School application packet, including three letters of recommendation from persons who can attest to the applicant's academic competence or ability to do graduate work, the written statement of purpose, and a copy of the initial teaching license.
+- 3. Satisfactory entrance examination scores on either the Graduate Record Examination or the Miller Analogy Test.
+This must be completed prior to admission or completion of 9 s.h. of graduate credit. - 4.
+A completed Graduate School application packet, including the written statement of purpose, a copy of the initial teaching license, and three letters of recommendation from persons who can attest to the applicant's academic competence orability to do graduate work.